massisnascimento/ECstream/README.md

 # ECstream
-Code used in the snRNA-seq analysis of "Persistent postnatal migration of interneurons into the human entorhinal cortex" manuscript, available on bioRxiv.
+Code used in the snRNA-seq analysis of "Protracted Migration of Immature Neurons in the Temporal Lobe of Young Children" manuscript, available on bioRxiv.